MichielPerneel/spring_campaign_2023/README.md

 5. [License](#license)

 ## Introduction
 To the oceanographer, bloom situations present an opportunity to quantify the effect the blooming micro-algae have on the local biogeochemistry of the marine environment. *Phaeocystis globosa* is a cosmopolitan prymnesiophyte notorious for producing excessive amounts of marine gel during blooms.
 Short-lived *P. globosa* blooms heavily impact their environment, not only due to the formation of foam upon bloom termination or occasional toxin production, but also by high rates of primary production and nutrient drawdown.
-Through the combination of continuous biogeochemical measurements and hourly metatranscriptomics we assess the link between gene expression and in situ oxygen production and dissolved inorganic carbon (DIC) drawdown during a *P. globosa* bloom across a diel timeframe.
+Through the combination of continuous biogeochemical measurements and hourly metatranscriptomics we assess the link between gene expression and in situ oxygen cycling and dissolved inorganic carbon (DIC) drawdown during a *P. globosa* bloom across a diel timeframe.

 ## Project structure